DCSIL-summer-course/react-native/Readme.md

 });
 ```

 React Native uses properties that are very similar to CSS and converts them to their analogues in Native.
 React Native also uses the Flex Box model for layout.

+`flex: 1` means that the title element should take up the width of our toolbar.
+If there were two elements in the tool bar and each had `flex: 1` that would mean that each get's 50% of the toolbar.

 Finally, on the last line of `reddit-nav-bar.js` export our component: